carlosdcg/chefbyexample_book/chapters/chapter_02_chef.md

 ##Bootstraping nodes

-Bootsrap one node to test if everithing is working fine.
+Bootsrap one node to test if everything is working fine.

 \begin{codelisting}
 \label{code:}